twilio/twilio-go/rest/insights/v1/docs/ConferencesApi.md

-Retrieve a list of Conferences.
+Get a list of Conference Summaries.

 ### Path Parameters